coda/packs-sdk/docs/support/index.md

 ## Problems or bugs

-If you are experiencing a problem with your Pack or have identified a bug you can reach out to the Coda Partners team.
-Send an email to [partners@coda.io][partners_email], and include the following information:
+If you are experiencing a problem with your Pack or have identified a bug you can reach out to the Coda Support team.
+Send an email to [support+packstudio@coda.io][support_email], and include the following information:

 - The URL of your Pack in the Pack Studio.
 - The URL of a doc where the error occurred (make sure to [share it with support][hc_share]).
 - Any relevant error messages or snippets of code.

-[Send email][partners_email]{: .md-button .md-button--primary}
+[Send email][support_email]{: .md-button .md-button--primary}

 ## Request multiple network domains {: #network-domains}